espocrm/documentation/user-guide/printing-to-pdf.md

 For more precise editing it's recommended to use Code View mode.
 To switch to Code View click on the button `</>`.

-You can print fields of the record as well as fields of related records by utilizing placeholders in your template.
+You can print fields of the record as well as fields of related records by utilizing placeholders (Handlebars like) in your template.

 Examples: